StatTag/StatWrap/docs/ReproducibilityChecklist.md

 ### About

 The **Checklist Object** represents a single checklist item within the reproducibility checklist.
-It encompasses various attributes and sub-objects to capture different aspects such as statement, type, answer, user notes, attached images, attached URLs, and sub-checklist.
+It encompasses various attributes and sub-objects to capture different aspects such as statement, type, answer, user notes, attached assets (files, images, URLs), and sub-checklist.

 ### Attributes